Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Deformation quantization

 such that $B_i:A\otimes A\to A$ are bidifferential operators, satisfying

 In what follows, we also write $B_i(a, b)$ as $\star_i(a, b)$.

-In \cite{Kontsevich} Kontsevich showed that there is a one-to-one correspondence between the equivalence classes of the star-products and the equivalence classes of Poisson algebra structures $\pi_\hbar=\pi+\pi_1\hbar+\cdots$ on $A[\![\hbar]\!]$.
-He also constructed an explicit $L_\infty$-quasiisomorphism
+In \cite{Kontsevich} Kontsevich showed that there is a one-to-one correspondence between the equivalence classes of the star-products and the equivalence classes of Poisson structures $\pi_\hbar=\pi+\pi_1\hbar+\cdots$ on $A[\![\hbar]\!]$.
+He also constructed an explicit $L_\infty$-quasi-isomorphism

-from the space of polyvector fields to the Hochschild cochain complex which acts on each component in $A$ as multi-derivations (see Kontsevich \cite{Kontsevich}).
-Via this map, the Poisson bivector $\pi_\hbar$ on $A[\![\hbar]\!]$ corresponds to a star-product $\star$ on $A[\![\hbar]\!]$.
+from the space of polyvector fields to the Hochschild cochain complex which acts on each component in $A$ as multi-derivations, where the first term of $\mathcal U$ is the classical Hochschild-Kostant-Rosenberg quasi-isomorphism.
+Via this map, the Poisson bivector $\pi_\hbar$ on $A[\![\hbar]\!]$ corresponds to a star-product $\star$ on $A_{\hbar}$.
 By considering the {\it tangent map} of $\mathcal U$, one then gets a quasi-isomorphism